 Double Up Food Bucks is part of a statewide program that provides SNAP matching funds at farmers markets and through the Portland Area CSA Coalition.
 This program is funded by Farmers Market Fund, a Portland-based nonprofit dedicated to improving food access, via private foundations and the USDA.
 Double Up Food Bucks will be matching funds to supplement the cost of CSA shares for SNAP members who are new to CSA!
 By making CSA membership more affordable, Double Up Food Bucks also helps farmers earn a living.

 - Double Up Food Bucks are limited and available on a first-come, first-serve basis only.

-- Only available to new CSA members (you, and anyone in your household, must not have previously been a member of any CSA).
+- Only available to new CSA members (you, and anyone in your household, must not have been a member of a CSA in 2016).

 - Only available to CSA members who pay with SNAP (formerly known as food stamps).

 How to use Double Up Food Bucks for the Adelante Mujeres CSA:

 - Sign-up for our CSA using the form above.